Ridalor/Customer/docs/README.md

 def get_cid():
+    # Sending the get-request with jti
     r = requests.get("127.0.0.1:5052/customer/cid", {"jti": get_raw_jwt()})

+    # If the status code is 500, an error on our part occured
     if r.status() == 500:
         return "Server error"
+    #If the status code is 404, there is no logged in customer or the jti sent is invalid
     else if r.status() == 404:
         return "Noone is logged in"

+    # The message is recieved with every request and tell you what happened
     print(r.json()["message"])
     > "Cid for the current customer was found"

+    # The cid from the response is gotten like this
     cid = r.json()["cid"]
     return cid

 def get_email():
+    # Sending the get-request with jti
     r = requests.get("127.0.0.1:5052/customer/email", {"jti": get_raw_jwt()})

+    # If the status code is 500, an error on our part occured
     if r.status() == 500:
         return "Server error"
+    #If the status code is 404, there is no logged in customer or the jti sent is invalid
     else if r.status() == 404:
         return "Noone is logged in"

+    # The message is recieved with every request and tell you what happened
     print(r.json()["message"])
     > "Email of current Customer was found"

+    # The email from the response is gotten like this
     email = r.json()["email"]
     return email

 def get_name():
+    # Sending the get-request with jti
     r = requests.get("127.0.0.1:5052/customer/name", {"jti": get_raw_jwt()})

+    # If the status code is 500, an error on our part occured
     if r.status() == 500:
         return "Server error"
+    #If the status code is 404, there is no logged in customer or the jti sent is invalid
     else if r.status() == 404:
         return "Noone is logged in"

+    # The message is recieved with every request and tell you what happened
     print(r.json()["message"])
     > "The Name of the current customer was found"

+    # The name consist of firstName and Last name, we can organize them in a dict like this
     name["firstName"] = r.json()["firstName"]
     name["lastName"] = r.json()["lastName"]
     return name

 def main():
+    # Use the functions above to get the information
     cid = get_cid()
     > 40129339